 For the purposes of the Code, violence includes both actual depictions and suggested violence.

 Section 2.2 of the Code requires that violence should not be depicted in advertising unless it is justifiable in the context of the product or service advertised.
 In some circumstances, the portrayal of violence may be deemed justified, such as in community awareness advertising or if the product being advertised contains violence e.g. computer games or films.
 The Community Panel has generally considered violence to be justified where it is mild in impact for the viewer, generally does not depict any person injured or in pain, and the action does not include aggression.

 Level of community concern

-Community concern about the portrayal of violence in advertising has been reflected in complaints to the Advertising Standards Bureau.
+Community concern about the portrayal of violence in advertising has been reflected in complaints to Ad Standards.

-In addition, the ASB commissioned research into this issue and published a research report on the matter in March 2009.
+Ad Standards commissioned research into this issue and published a comprehensive research report on the matter in March 2009.